Virus Dynamics with Behavioral Responses: Remaining Proofs

 We claim the expression $-\frac{S(t)I(t)}{(S(t)+I(t))^2}$ is bounded below by a constant $M$ independent of $C$ and $\beta$ (but potentially depending on $a$ and $\kappa$).
 Indeed, $S(t)I(t)$ is bounded above by one.
 The expression $S(t)+I(t)$ is bounded below by the value of $1-R(\infty)$ when $\beta=1$ and $C=0$, so that $q(t)=\overline{q}$ for all $t$ (Lemma~\ref{lem:bound}).
 Since $1-R(\infty)>0$ by Proposition~\ref{prop:limits}, this proves the claim.

 We conclude that whenever $C\beta < \frac{2a}{M},$ the prevalence $I(t)$ is single-peaked for $I(0)$ sufficiently small.

 \textbf{$C\beta$ large}: We next consider $C\beta$ large, and will show that for any $C\beta$ sufficiently large, we have $I(t)<S(t)$ for all $t$ when $I(0)$ is small enough.
-As above, we can bound $1-R(\infty)$ below by a positive constant, which we call $N$.
+As above, we can bound $1-R(\infty)$ below by a positive constant independent of $C$ and $\beta$, which we call $N$.

 Let $\delta<N/2$.
 We will show that for $C\beta$ sufficiently large and $I(0)<\delta/2$, we have $I(t) < \delta$ for all $t$.
 If not, there must exist some time $t_0$ at which $\delta/2<I(t_0)<\delta$ and $\dot{I}(t_0)>0$.